 Estimated reading time: 7 minutes

 Successful organizations understand the value of listening to the feedback of their customers.
-In the non-profit world, one of the main customer groups is the volunteers.
+In the non-profit world, one of the leading customer groups is the volunteers.

-Volunteers give their time and provide free labor because they care about the organization and have a passion for its vision and mission.
+Volunteers give their time and labor because they care about the organization and are passionate about its vision and mission.

 Keeping volunteers engaged ensures maintaining a long-term relationship.
-One way to engage them is to provide an opportunity for them to offer feedback about their experience.
+One way to engage them is to offer an opportunity to provide feedback on their experience.

-This makes it important to create a system that facilitates two-way communication between the organization and its volunteers.
+This underscores the importance of creating a system that facilitates two-way communication between the organization and its volunteers.

-This two-way communication is a great way to improve how the organization does what it does by taking advantage of its volunteers’ collective experiences and perspectives.
+This two-way communication is a great way to improve how the organization operates by leveraging its volunteers’ collective experiences and perspectives.

 Volunteers are often the front-line support and have experience delivering a service.
 They can often articulate what works and what could be improved in the operational process.